mosra/magnum-website/content/blog/guest-posts/area-lights-with-ltcs.rst

 .. role:: cpp(code)
     :language: c++
     :class: highlight

+.. note-success:: Content care: Apr 03, 2019

+    Code snippets and documentation links were updated to match current state of the Magnum API.

 The code is available through the :dox:`examples-arealights` example page in the documentation and the example has also a live web version linked below.